 Better penetration of thicker samples at low illumination intensities, so less risk of photobleaching

-- Better contrast - better resolution
+Achieve better contrast and better resolution

 The effectiveness in the NIR provided by Borealis illumination is demonstrated in the corresponding figure where the entire 90 mm thickness of an aged rat brain slice containing oligodendrocytes labeled with LiCor®IRDye 800CW NHS Ester has been imaged in 3D with 730 nm excitation and >785 nm emission.
 Tissues like these accumulate autofluorescent lipofuscin pigments that create a high image background when excited and imaged at more common visible wavelengths.
-All images were acquired with the same microscope hardware components (60x 1.4 NA oil immersion objective, EMCCD camera)
+All images were acquired with the same microscope hardware components (60x 1.4 NA oil immersion objective, iXon EMCCD camera).

 90 mm thickness of an aged rat brain slice containing oligodendrocytes labeled with LiCor®IRDye 800CW NHS Ester has been imaged in 3D with 730 nm excitation and >785 nm emission.